-- Office workers (or stay at home workers who need some peace and quiet).
-The active noise cancelling might not be able to put up much of a fight against the likes of Bose or Sony over-ears, but for a pair of earbuds these are good enough to get rid of the ambient sounds of the office.
+- Office workers will appreciate the active noise cancelling (ANC), even though it can’t put up much of a fight against the likes of Bose or Sony.
+Still for a pair of affordable earbuds these are good enough to get rid of the ambient sounds of the office.
 Plus, the microphone sounds great so taking calls is a breeze.

-- Commuters.
-If you want a pair of lightweight earbuds with active noise cancelling but don’t like the idea of something as small and easy to lose as a pair of true wireless earbuds like the AirPods Pro or the giant Sony WF-1000XM3, then these should be on your shortlist.
+- Commuters should get these lightweight buds because they’re easy to stash away in a pinch and are easier to keep track of than a pair of true wireless earbuds like the AirPods Pro or the giant Sony WF-1000XM3, then these should be on your shortlist.
 Especially since at under $100 USD they’re way cheaper than most true wireless alternatives.